Anjalik1234/Spotify-Clone/README.md

 # Spotify-Clone
-My first mini project of web development initial journey using HTML and CSS.
+My first mini project of web development initial journey using HTML and CSS only.